vhgalvez/okd-fedora-coreos-terraform-kvm-libvirt-deployment/additional_resources/documentacion/freeipa/instalacion_configuracion.md

 Password (confirm):

 Checking DNS domain cefaslocalserver.com., please wait ...
-Do you want to configure DNS forwarders? [yes]: yes Following DNS servers are configured in /etc/resolv.conf: 10.17.3.11, 8.8.8.8 Do you want to configure these servers as DNS forwarders? [yes]: no All detected DNS servers were added.
-You can enter additional addresses now:
+Do you want to configure DNS forwarders? [yes]: no
-Enter an IP address for a DNS forwarder, or press Enter to skip:
-DNS forwarders: 8.8.8.8
+No DNS forwarders configured
-Do you want to search for missing reverse zones? [yes]:
+Do you want to search for missing reverse zones? [yes]: yes Checking DNS domain 3.17.10.in-addr.arpa., please wait ...
+Reverse zone 3.17.10.in-addr.arpa. for IP address 10.17.3.11 already exists Trust is configured but no NetBIOS domain name found, setting it now.
+Enter the NetBIOS name for the IPA domain.
+Only up to 15 uppercase ASCII letters, digits and dashes are allowed.
+Example: EXAMPLE.

+NetBIOS domain name [CEFASLOCALSERVE]: CEFASLOCALSERVE ç
+Do you want to configure chrony with NTP server or pool address? [no]: no

+The IPA Master Server will be configured with:
+Hostname:       freeipa1.cefaslocalserver.com
+IP address(es): 10.17.3.11
+Domain name:    cefaslocalserver.com
+Realm name:     CEFASLOCALSERVER.COM

+The CA will be configured with:
+Subject DN:   CN=Certificate Authority,O=CEFASLOCALSERVER.COM
+Subject base: O=CEFASLOCALSERVER.COM
+Chaining:     self-signed

+BIND DNS server will be configured to serve IPA domain with:
+Forwarders:       No forwarders
+Forward policy:   only
+Reverse zone(s):  No reverse zone

+Continue to configure the system with these values? [no]: yes

+The following operations may take some minutes to complete.
 ```

 ## Paso 3: Configuración del Servidor DNS en FreeIPA